DimitrijeDobrota/stamen/README.md

 #### Custom display function

+Please refer to the implementation of `stamen::builtinDisplay` to get a general idea of the direction.

 A display function should have `int name(const std::string&, const Menu::item_t[], std::size_t)` signature as prescribed by `Menu::display_f`.
 To get information about the specific item use `getPrompt()` and `getCallback()`